 Rick Cole is an associate attorney, focusing his practice on the areas of commercial litigation and banking & debtor/creditor litigation.

-Prior to joining Cameron/McEvoy, Rick served as a law clerk for the Honorable David A. Oblon of the Fairfax Circuit Court, Virginia’s busiest trial court.
+Prior to joining Cameron/McEvoy, Rick served as a law clerk for the Honorable David A. Oblon of the Fairfax County Circuit Court, Virginia’s busiest trial court.
 He earned his Juris Doctor from Antonin Scalia Law School at George Mason University, where he was a member of the George Mason Law Review.
 While in law school, Rick worked for the U.S. Attorney’s Office, the U.S. Securities & Exchange Commission, the Maryland Office of the Attorney General, the Alexandria Commonwealth’s Attorney’s Office, as well as for several private law firms specializing in business and real estate litigation, landlord-tenant disputes, appellate practice, and personal injury.

 - Commercial Litigation